olumyk/PortFolioTOC/README.md

 # Mayokun Project Portfolio
-Hi there!
-This documentation is like a quick snapshot of my project in the data field, showing off my skills and know-how in this area.
+Welcome!
+Explore my data project snapshot—a quick glimpse into my expertise in data science and analytics.
+Dive in to see how I tackle real-world challenges with cutting-edge techniques!

 ## Portfolio Contents
 1. [Web Scraping: GTA House Price Analysis](#web_scrapping)